-At Eastern & Central Community Trust, we’ve developed a new funding strategy to help make more effective use of the money we grant.
+At Eastern & Central Community Trust, we’ve developed a funding strategy to help make more effective use of the money we grant.
 This was created in consultation with our communities, as we worked together to find out what was important and how we could contribute to making an ongoing positive contribution to our regions.

 Our funding strategy starts with our vision:- Building stronger, more sustainable communities

 We can help build communities that, over time, are stronger and more sustainable.
 Together with our communities, we have developed a shared vision to strengthen communities, so they are vibrant and thriving.

 We believe stronger, more sustainable communities are: